testingisdocumenting/znai/znai-docs/znai/release-notes/1.54/add-2021-09-17-pydoc-assignment-parse-fix.md

-* Enhance [variable extraction](snippets/python#content-full-content-variable) to include all assignments, not just global variables
+* Enhance [python variable extraction](python/content-extraction) to include all assignments, not just global variables